-I know that staying up late is bad for the health.
+Staying up late is bad for the health.
 But, who cares?
 I have been a night owl for years.
 I usually go to bed after 12 am, sometimes after 1 am.
 The next morning, I snooze my alarm at least three times, wake up tired and grumpy.
 Everyday, I promise myself I will go to bed earlier, but ended up going to bed very late as usual.
 And, this cycle continues!
-If you’re anything like me, here is a good news.
-A fellow late nighter has developed a Kernel module named “Kgotobed” that forces you to go to bed at a specific time.
-That said it will forcibly shutdown your system.
+If you're anything like me, here is a good news.
+A fellow late nighter has developed a Kernel module named "Kgotobed" that forces you to go to bed at a specific time.
+Meaning - Kgotobed will forcibly shutdown a Linux system at specific time.

 Why should I use this?
 I have plenty of other options.
 I can set a cron job to schedule system shutdown at a specific time.
 I can set up a reminder or alarm clock.
 I can use a browser plugin or a software.
 You might ask!
 However, they all are can easily be ignored or bypassed.
 Kgotobed is something that you can't ignore.
 Something that can't be disabled even if you're a root user.
 Yes, it will forcibly power off your system at the specified time.
 There is no snooze option.
 You can't postpone the power off process or you can't cancel it either.
 Your system will go down at the specified time no matter what.
 You have been warned!!

 Install Kgotobed in Linux

 Make sure you have installed dkms.
 It is available in the default repositories of most Linux distributions.